History, Mission and Vision

 General Teaching and Learning Methods:

-- Fully hands-on, one-to-one laboratory training sessions will be provided under the direct tutelage of 2 highly-competent and practising Clinical Embryologists
+- Fully hands-on, one-to-one laboratory training sessions will be provided under the direct tutelage of 2 highly-competent and practicing Clinical Embryologists

 * Module 5 involves training using animal models (frozen hamster oocyte and mouse embryos)